Travel insurance for pre-existing conditions

 • Travel disruption, for example, because of volcanic ash, tsunami or another natural disaster

-However, these premier policies may charge a lot more than the specialist medical policies to cover your condition – get quotes and compare.
+However, these premier policies may charge a lot more than the specialist medical policies below to cover your condition – get quotes and compare.

 Always double-check the level of cover offered before taking out a policy as well as providers' websites for any info about coronavirus.